Kondo Phase in Twisted Bilayer Graphene -- A Unified Theory for Distinct Experiments: The effective model

-Consistent with previous results \cite{kang_strong_2019,bultinck_ground_2020,seo_ferromagnetic_2019,vafek_renormalization_2020,TBG4,TBG6}, a Hartree-Fock treatment of the THF model has predicted the ground state at CNP as a U(4) LM state that respects a U(2)$\times$U(2) subgroup \cite{song_magic-angle_2022}.
-The LM forms a 20-fold multiplet belonging to the $[2,2]_4$ representation of the U(4) group \cite{TBG4}.
-These states can be approximately written as { } where the $\rm |FS\rangle$ is the Fermi sea state with the half-filled $c$-bands, $\hat{\Sigma}_{\mu\nu}$ are the U(4) generator operators defined by the matrices in \cref{eq:U4f,eq:U4c12,eq:U4c34}, and $\theta_{\mu\nu}$ are the rotation parameters, and an implicit summation over repeated $\mu,\nu$ indices is assumed.
-When $\theta_{\mu\nu}$'s are zero, $\ket{\Psi_0}$ is the valley-polarized state because all the occupied $f$-electrons are in the $\eta=+$ valley, and the U(2)$\times$U(2) subgroup is generated by $\hat{\Sigma}_{0,\nu}$ and $\hat{\Sigma}_{z,\nu}$ ($\nu=0,x,y,z$).
+Consistent with previous results \cite{kang_strong_2019,bultinck_ground_2020,seo_ferromagnetic_2019,vafek_renormalization_2020,TBG4,TBG6}, a Hartree-Fock treatment of the THF model has predicted the ground state at CNP with $M=0$ as a U(4) LM state lying in a 20-fold multiplet that corresponds to the $[2,2]$ representation of U(4) group \cite{TBG4}.
+Each degenerate state in the manifold respects a U(2)$\times$U(2) subgroup \cite{song_magic-angle_2022}.
+These states can be approximately written as { } where the $\rm |FS\rangle$ is the Fermi sea state with the half-filled $c$-bands, $\hat{\Sigma}_{\mu\nu}$'s are the U(4) generator operators defined by the matrices in \cref{eq:U4f,eq:U4c12,eq:U4c34}, and $\theta_{\mu\nu}$'s are the rotation parameters.
+An implicit summation over repeated $\mu,\nu$ indices is assumed.
+When $\theta_{\mu\nu}$'s are zero, $\ket{\Psi_0}$ is the valley-polarized state because all the occupied $f$-electrons are in the $\eta=+$ valley, and the U(2)$\times$U(2) subgroup is generated by $\hat{\Sigma}_{0\nu}$ and $\hat{\Sigma}_{z\nu}$ ($\nu=0,x,y,z$).
 For nonzero $\theta_{\mu\nu}$'s, $\ket{\Psi_0}$ respects an equivalent U(2)$\times$U(2) subgroup.
-The Kramers inter-valley coherent states can be obtained by choosing nonzero $\theta_{x0}$ and $\theta_{y0}$ satisfying $\theta_{x0}^2 + \theta_{y0}^2=(\pi/4)^2$.
+In particular, the Kramers inter-valley coherent states can be obtained by setting $\theta_{x0}$ and $\theta_{y0}$ to be nonzero and satisfy $\theta_{x0}^2 + \theta_{y0}^2=(\pi/4)^2$.
 When $M\neq0$, the Kramers inter-valley coherent states are found to have a lower energy ($\sim$0.1meV) than the valley polarized states \cite{TBG4,song_magic-angle_2022}.